konstantin-hatvan/traceability-tool/docs/Requirement/RequirementCollector.md

 ---

 # RequirementCollector
+Requirements will be collected from the file system starting in `requirement.startingpoint`.
+Requirements have to meet the following criteria to be collected:

 -   Requirements must be Markdown files
 -   Requirements must not be excluded (using the configuration option `requirement.excludes`)